wdelenclos/messier-registry/README.md

 #### Minimal functionnalities
 Get more than 110 objects of the sky by NGC, Messier index, Season, Magnitude, Size, Distance (l.y / a. l.), RA, Dec, Constellation, Discoverer Year of discovery.
-Get images associated.
-Articles content scraped about the object.
+Get images associated, and articles associated scrap on various databases (simbad, nasa ...).

+The scientific attract is to facilitate access to scientific articles and correlation with scientific references.

 #### Stack
 - Python